Kay2dan/come-to-salah-serverless-rps/README.md

+# Note to Future self

+This is a learning exercise on usage of Serverless stack using AWS Lambda.

 # Serverless Node.js Starter

 A Serverless starter that adds ES7 syntax, serverless-offline, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.